 - Successful completion of the lift or event

-Mental rehearsal builds familiarity and confidence, even before physical repetition.
+Mental rehearsal builds familiarity and confidence, even before you’ve done a single physical rep.

 Why Mental Rehearsal Works

-The brain responds to mental practice in ways similar to physical practice.
-Visualization helps athletes:
+The brain responds to mental practice in ways that look a lot like physical practice.
+Visualization helps you:

 - Reduce performance anxiety